Purchase (horse): Stud record

 Produce was retired to stud at Rancocas Stable and stood in the largest box stall next to Zev, Grey Lag and Lucullite.

 When Rancocas Stable was itself dispersed in 1930, Purchase was 14 years old.
 He sold for only $2,000.
 At stud he had been a disappointment, but like other horses trained by Hildreth it was probably due to Fowler's solution, a concoction Hildreth gave all his horses which contained arsenic and strychnine.
 Even so, he did get a few winners.
-His daughter Fire of Orissa won the Fashion Stakes and the Clover Stakes.
+His daughter Orissa won the Fashion Stakes and the Clover Stakes.
 Sabine, Semba, Miss Purray, and a number of others won lesser races.

 Purchase died at William Elder's Merryland Farm in Maryland in 1936.